YumaInaura/YumaInaura/README.md

 # Who is @yumainaura

-Web Engineer in Osaka Japann loves Japanese Service "ScrapBox" and me is some of scrap lol
+- Web Engineer in Osaka Japan

-and "Qiita" i love too.

-💔 "Gitub" ? no word to say you understand.
+- I'm doing jub hunting now ( since 2019-03-26 )
+- I wanna work as Remote or in Osaka city office.

 # Twitter

+Hey please do not surprize if this account has no name and profile images.
+I'm doing Zen engineer and vanishing my face and name is good work to "ME".

 https://twitter.com/YumaInaura